 |

-day for agricultural workers after Christmas, ploughboys with blackened faces
+first normal working day for agricultural workers after Christmas, ploughboys

-paraded a mock plough around local pubs, singing, begging for money and
+with blackened faces paraded a mock plough around local pubs, singing, begging

-accompanied by dancers.
-An ancient tradition, it was continued by the
+for money and accompanied by dancers.
+An ancient tradition, it was continued

-century.
-Ampthill, Bedfordshire’s Redbornstoke Morris have revived a version
+the 20th century.
+Ampthill, Bedfordshire’s Redbornstoke Morris have revived a

-of this tradition with dancing and a Mummers play which they perform at The
+version of this tradition with dancing and a Mummers play which they perform

-Cross Keys, Pulloxhill, where this song is usually
+at The Cross Keys, Pulloxhill, where this song is

-sung as part of the tradition.
-To join the revelry see the Redbornstoke
+usually sung as part of the tradition.
+To join the revelry see the

 Bedfordshire County Life Magazine Issue 15 |